GiellaLT

 Source code, licensing and cooperation

-The linguistic source code is found in the present git repository (giellalt).
-In addition to that, we maintain the following git repositories (all on github), mostly with more technical content: borealium, divvun, divvungiellatekno, giellatekno.
-Another relevant git repository (also on github) is apertium.
+The linguistic source code is found in the present GitHub organisation (giellalt).
+In addition to that, we maintain the following GitHub organisations, mostly with more technical content: borealium, divvun, divvungiellatekno, giellatekno.
+Another relevant GitHub organisation is apertium.

-You may also cooperate with us, e.g. use our servers for your language, embark on a shared project, etc. In order to do that, please contact us.
+You may also cooperate with us, e.g. use our servers for your language, embark on a shared project, etc. In order to do that, please contact us, or write to us directly on our Zulip instance.